Renovamen/renovamen.github.io/src/content/blog/2022-12-19-monocular-visual-odometry.md

 ---

-Now we have successfully estimated the essential matrix $E$ manually, looks cool!
+Now we have successfully estimated the essential matrix $E$ manually, which looks cool.
 However, this can also be done with the help of OpenCV, and all you need is one line:

 ```python
 E, mask = cv2.findEssentialMat(kp2, kp1, K, cv2.RANSAC, 0.999, 0.3, None)